CatchySmile/RBCB/README.md

 ### Cell

 A cell in RBCB represents a unit of work that consists of matrix multiplication tasks.
 Specifically, it involves multiplying two matrices and storing the result in a third matrix.
 The size of the matrices is determined by the `data_size` parameter.
+Each cell is processed either by the CPU or GPU, depending on the selected mode.

 ### Cycle

 A cycle refers to the complete execution of the matrix multiplication tasks for a given cell.
 The program measures the number of cycles processed within a 10-second period to determine the performance of the CPU or GPU.

+### Threads

+Threads are used to parallelize the matrix multiplication tasks.
+When using the CPU, the program creates multiple threads (16 in this case) to divide the work among them.
+Each thread is responsible for processing a portion of the matrix multiplication tasks.
+This parallelization helps in utilizing the full potential of the CPU or GPU and speeds up the computation.
+Effectively, the more Cells & Cycles you can compute the stronger your hardware.

+When using the GPU, the program leverages CUDA to execute the matrix multiplication tasks in parallel on the GPU cores.
+The CUDA kernel is launched with a grid of threads, where each thread computes a single element of the resulting matrix.

+### Performance Evaluation

+The performance of the CPU or GPU is evaluated based on the number of cells processed within the 10-second period.
+The program calculates the total number of cycles (cells) processed and uses this information to grade the performance.
+The grading criteria are based on predefined thresholds for the number of cycles processed.

 ## Performance Grading